 For any plugin available in QGIS repository, you’ll find in its metadata a link to its bug tracker.
 Otherwise, consult the plugin documentation to find the address of the relevant bug tracking system or a developer to contact.

 If no information is available, please report it to the Developer mailing-list.

 For other plugins, we have no means to ensure such information are provided.

 In addition to issue report, you can help to fix issues.
 Fixing issues is done in GitHub through pull requests.
 You need to fork the repository you want to contribute to and submit pull requests at:

-You can find a few guidelines that will help you to easily get your patches and pull requests into QGIS projects at Submitting Patches and Pull Requests.
-And more widely, You may need to read GIT Access.
+You can find a few guidelines that will help you to easily get your patches and pull requests into QGIS projects at Submitting Pull Requests.
+And more widely, You may need to read the Development Process chapter.